 We are a small, vibrant, growing and diverse church family with a big heart.
 Our doors are open to all and we welcome everyone who God draws here.
 You will find blessed and broken people ready to walk with you on the journey of faith.
 This is a safe place to connect with God and others.
 We are here to help you grow in your Christian faith and journey to: ‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
-And to ‘Love your neighbor as yourself.’ (from Matthew 22:37-39)
+And to ‘Love your neighbor as yourself.’

 I love our congregation!
 We aren’t very big, but we love big and we serve big.
 We are a unique mix of people—all over the map politically, economically, socially, and even theologically—but we love God and respect, accept, and include each person who finds their way into our flawed and imperfect community.
 It is heartbreakingly beautiful.

 This church is a place where you can be you and be loved for exactly who you are.
 It has long been known as a gracious space for healing and transformation (body, mind, and spirit).
 If you are here, you are part of something special—you are important, you matter, and you belong.